roumail/roumail.github.io/content/post/series-decoding-rohail/2023-10-26-quarantine-chronicles-how-covid-19-helped-me-look-inward/index.md

 technology frameworks you are yet to learn.
 That may not be everyone's experience but I bet a number of us feel that way.
-Feeling that way is normal unless we become hyper aware of what exactly are the topics that we are super-knowledgable and passionate about.
+Feeling that way is normal unless we become hyper aware of what exactly are the topics that we are super-knowledgeable and passionate about.
 And those topics have to necessarily form a finite set, rather than one that changes depending which side of the bed you went to sleep.
-The fear of missing out (FOMO) is what often prevents` us from commiting to this finite set of topics that we dig our heels into.
+The fear of missing out (FOMO) is what often prevents` us from committing to this finite set of topics that we dig our heels into.
 Choosing one thing, necessarily means letting go of something else and who wants that?
 Can't we just have it all?

 Coming back to my 5 am adventures, I was getting some exceptional results in my drumming with the discipline of putting in the time consistently every day.
 That